Tasburgh: Early and ancient history

 Flints of these early farmers have never been found on the higher ground of Upper Tasburgh north of Church Road and east of Old Hall Farm, where the thick forest and heavy clay soil seems to have resisted clearance and cultivation.

 Some of these Neolithic people lived in what is now the eastern end of the churchyard where sherds of their pottery have been found together with pot boilers and considerable evidence of flint working.
 Their homes would have been circular thatched huts with wattle walls marking the beginning of human occupation in the area of the church.

-After 2500 BC came the knowledge of making tools and weapons of copper then of bronze – far more adaptable and effective materials than flint in most cases.
+After 2500 BC came the knowledge of making tools and weapons of copper then of bronze.
 Relics of the Bronze Age have been unearthed in Henry Preston Road where a distinctive beaker marked a probable early Bronze Age burial and behind Hall Farm in the far south of the parish where burial mounds have been traced.
 In both cases the burials had been made on what was then the fringe of the likely cultivated area.
 Their style indicates the development of an upper class.

-New lords arose soon after 500 BC when the warlike, artistic Celts brought access to iron, a far stronger and more accessible metal than bronze.
-Iron axes and iron-shod ploughs may well now have made inroads into the heavily forested claylands.
 Forty-three pieces of Iron Age pottery have been found close by the church, indicating that occupation continued in this area.
 By the first century AD the people of Norfolk and north Suffolk had become a single tribe, the Iceni, and coins of this age inscribed IC.DURO.T are reported to have been found in Tasburgh.

 Chapel Hill, a knoll in the water meadows west of Tasburgh Hall, has produced extensive evidence of ancient burials.
 Ditch digging south west of the hillock in 1923 revealed several complete and broken amphorae (large wine jars).
 These were of a type used to transport Mediterranean wine in the first century AD.
-At this time wine was a rare luxury in Britain, consumed by the nobility, who had the habit of incorporating amphorae with the grave goods of their dead chieftains.
-This may signify that Chapel Hill is the burial site of an Icenian noble.